VibeCoder01/ConsentFormFetcher/README.md

 ### 5. Reviewing and Generating the PDF

-The application's behavior after you select a form is controlled by a setting on the Configuration page.
+The application's behavior after you select a form is controlled by settings on the Configuration page.

 -   **If "Preview PDF fields before generating" is ON**:
     -   Once you select a form, its fillable fields will appear in the main content area.